 Malta and Gibraltar were colonial outposts for British naval forces.
 According to Mahan, global naval forces would need similar colonial way stations in the Indian Ocean and the Persian Gulf.
 The term “Middle East” was rare enough that Mahan thought he had invented it.

 In the mid-20th century, however, the Middle East migrated westward.
 The Middle East Studies Association, the preeminent professional association for the study of the region, defines its subject as ranging from Pakistan in the east to Morocco in the west, in keeping with map (d).
 Other definitions of the Middle East do not include Pakistan.

 Some organizations, especially intergovernmental organizations, use the phrase “Middle East and North Africa” (MENA), in which the Middle East corresponds more to map (b), as distinct from North Africa.
 Map (c) covers the Arab League.

-As an exercise, go to Wikipedia’s page on the Middle East and select various languages from the list on the side of the page – what maps do they use?
+As an exercise, go to Wikipedia’s page on the Middle East and select various languages – what maps do they use?

 3. What are the four most widely spoken indigenous languages in the Middle East?

 Arabic is spoken primarily in North Africa, the Levant, and the Arabian Peninsula.
 Turkish and other Turkic languages are spoken primarily in Turkey, Azerbaijan, northwest and northeast Iran, and Central Asia.
 Urdu is spoken primarily in Pakistan, as well as in northern India.
 Persian (called Farsi in Persian) is spoken primarily in Iran and Afghanistan (where it is known as Dari), as well as Tajikistan (where it is known as Tajik).